 Frequently Asked Questions

-Section titled “I am new to GitHub and Open Source.
-Where should I start?”Check out our How to Contribute to Open Source Guide.
-It’s a great resource for beginners and includes tips on contributing to open-source projects.
+Section titled “I’m new to GitHub and open source.
+Where should I start?”See our How to Contribute to Open Source Guide.
+It’s a beginner-friendly resource with tips for contributing to open-source projects.

 What do I need to know to contribute to the codebase?